 Postgraduate Loans (SAAS) (Scotland and EU)

-The Scottish Government has announced postgraduate loans are available to those who are due to commence a taught Masters or Diploma programme of study in the 2017-2018 academic session.
+The Scottish Government offers postgraduate loans to those who are due to commence a taught or distance learning Masters or Diploma programme of study in the 2018-2019 academic session.

 Postgraduate Loans (Scotland and EU)

-Loans are available for students undertaking full-time and part-time taught Masters and postgraduate Diploma programmes.
+Loans are available for students undertaking full-time and part-time taught and distance learning Masters and postgraduate Diploma programmes.

 Students from Scotland

 Full-time students can apply for a tuition fee loan up to £5,500 and a non-income assessed living cost loan up to £4,500.

 Part-time students undertaking study over two years can apply for a tuition fee loan up to £2,750 per year.
 The living cost loan is not available for part-time programmes.

 EU students who meet the SAAS residency criteria can apply for both a tuition fee and living cost loan for taught and distance learning programmes.